voxdotdev/pycrashcourse/chapter_4/notes/overview.md

 ### Indentation

-* The [PEP8](https://peps.python.org/pep-0008/) style guide for Python Code, recommends using 4 spaces per indentation level.
+* The [PEP8](https://peps.python.org/pep-0008/) style guide for Python recommends using 4 spaces per indentation level.
 Every text editor provides a setting that lets you use the TAB key but then converts each tab to a set number of spaces.

 ### Line Length